zclhjw/textgan-for-spanish/README.md

 # textgan-for-spanish
-This is a textgan for generating spanish by pythorch The corpus is crawled by LinguaBooster, and selected 50000 sentences.
+This is a textgan for generating spanish by pythorch.\n The corpus is crawled by LinguaBooster, and selected 50000 sentences.
 The project has some problems on windows and worked on linux well.
 I used two gan model which are seqgan and realgan.